steve8708/compylr/README.md

 ## Todo
-* Support for angular filters.
+* Support for angular filters
 * Support for other templating languages (e.g. jinja on python)
 * Supoprt for logic sharing
   * On node through code sharing